joshmalina/downtowndharma/README.md

 - **Peer led sessions**: more informal, but students from the community will lead the ~30 minute meditation, may or may not offer a subsequent teaching, and then will facilitate peer connection.
 If you would like to sign up to lead a peer sit, please submit [this google form](https://forms.gle/eajirLyH8zQc7neq5).
-- **Sit & Chat**: the least formal of all three -- someone gently guides a ~30 minute sit, and then we go get dinner
+- **Sit & Chat**: the least formal of all three -- someone gently guides a ~30 minute sit, and then we transition into social time, usually through a structured activity.
+When the weather is nice we'll head to Temperance Alley Garden.

 ## Getting There